For a stalking arm you need an easy-to-handle rifle that can deliver a bullet accurately and handle the British weather

 The bolt shroud has two scalloped edges and a cocking indicator to the base, which shows a red dot when the action is cocked.

-All these small features add to the overall elegance of the Finnlight.
+This all adds up to making the Finnlight elegant.
 The bolt has a three-locking lug system to enhance the lock-up into the receiver ring and allows a short bolt lift to avoid contact with the scope eyepiece.

 The bolt lugs have shallow depressions to their tops, which move within raceways in the action, so avoiding binding.
 There is a claw extractor sited in the bolt face, providing good grip of the case.